Myhael76/public-webmethods-lab/projects/02.example.403.mws-mysql-saml/readme.md

 ### Build the container image centos-wm-install-helper

-- go to folder centos-wm-install-helper
+- go to folder 01.build.001.wm-install-helper
-- set all host paths in .env (now f:\something)
-- run the "build.bat" in the project folder
+- run the "build.bat"

 ### Build the container image centos-wm-generic-installation

-- go to folder centos-wm-generic-installation
+- go to folder 01.build.002.generic-installation
-- set all host paths in .env (now f:\something)
-- run the "build.bat" in the project folder
+- run the "build.bat"

 #### Build the dbcc container images